 Very popular with today's brides, elbow length beaded bridal veils enhances wedding dresses by allowing everyone see intricate details of the gown.

 Many gowns have detailed workings around the waist, and this variety of veils allows a visually enhancing detail that's great for full-skirted bridal gowns, worn for formal and semi-formal weddings.

 Because of its beading details, and its 'fall', elbow length beaded wedding veils are generally used for gowns without a train.
 And it looks chic and at its best when worn with a strapless dress or a low back bridal gown.

 These floor length variations of bridal veils are only worn for formal weddings.
 Cathedral veils fall onto the floor past the train for a dramatic look.
 They look great when worn with cathedral or chapel length wedding gowns.

-If for any reason there is a colour variation between the dress and the wedding veil, one must then choose a veil that is a shade lighter than the colour of the gown.
+It is important to note that when choosing a wedding dress, the veil's colour must be the same as the gown's.
+But if for any reason there is a colour variation between the two, choose a veil that is a shade lighter than the colour of the dress.

 © 2009 viryabo